CERT-Polska/karton/docs/getting_started.rst

 Or, if you're feeling adventurous, download the sources using git and install them manually.

-In addition to Karton core library, you'll also need to setup `MinIO <https://docs.min.io/docs/minio-quickstart-guide.html>`_ and `Redis server <https://redis.io/topics/quickstart>`_.
+In addition to Karton core library, you'll also need to setup S3-compatible storage like `MinIO <https://docs.min.io/docs/minio-quickstart-guide.html>`_ and `Redis server <https://redis.io/topics/quickstart>`_.

 Configuration
 -------------

-Each Karton subsystem needs a ``karton.ini`` file that contains the connection parameters for Redis and MinIO.
+Each Karton subsystem needs a ``karton.ini`` file that contains the connection parameters for Redis and S3.

 You can also use this file to store custom fields and use them e.g. by :ref:`extending-config`.